PRELIMINARY PROGRAMME

 Workshop Part II.
 Passive Components Technologies for Efficient Power Conversion.
 Case Study: 25kW SiC Power Converter Design

-Speakers from OnSemi and Würth Elektronik introduce design architecture of SiC based 25kW EV charger and selection of chokes & capacitors to fit it needs.
+Speakers from onsemi and Würth Elektronik introduce design architecture of SiC based 25kW EV charger and selection of chokes & capacitors to fit it needs.

-Speakers from OnSemi and Würth Elektronik introduce design architecture of SiC based 25kW EV charger and selection of chokes & capacitors to fit it needs.
+Speakers from onsemi and Würth Elektronik introduce design architecture of SiC based 25kW EV charger and selection of chokes & capacitors to fit it needs.

 • Basic block diagram for building a 25 kW DC fast charger